jupyter/notebook/README.md

 `docker-machine` with `docker`, a container can be started using `docker-machine`.
 In the browser, open the URL `http://ip:8888/` where `ip` is the IP address returned from the command:

     $ [`docker-machine ip <MACHINE>`](https://docs.docker.com/machine/reference/ip/).

-Note: With the deprecated `boot2docker`, the command used `boot2docker ip` to determine the URL.
+Note: With the deprecated `boot2docker`, use the command `boot2docker ip` to determine the URL.

 ## Development Installation Quickstart